 This church is a

-right and some ceiling painting well worth the neck ache, or the easier
+Dominic-related ceiling paintings well worth the neck ache, or the easier

-perusal using the handily provided (and correctly shaped) floor-standing
+perusal using the handily provided (and precisely shaped) floor-standing

 Saints Pius V, Aquinas and Peter Martyr, and a badly